-DBI submitted that we have given too much consideration to the importance of regulation when selecting comparators.211 DBI considered that the factors that determine systematic risk are strongly interrelated and that identifying comparable businesses requires applying a broad perspective to those factors rather than to any one particular characteristic.
+Dalrymple Bay Infrastructure (DBI) submitted that we have given too much consideration to the importance of regulation when selecting comparators.
+DBI considered that the factors that determine systematic risk are strongly interrelated, and that identifying comparable businesses requires applying a broad perspective to those factors rather than to any one particular characteristic.
 Furthermore, DBI said that estimating the equity beta should be guided by a forward-looking assessment of the factors that are most pertinent to the long-term systematic risk of a business, as investors evaluate risk over the life of the investment.

-The DBCT User Group said that market power, ability to exercise that power, volume risk and capital intensity should be the main factors to consider in choosing comparator firms.212 Of these characteristics, the DBCT User Group considered that market power is the most important.
-Seqwater submitted that our previously used business characteristics could all impact the systematic risk that a business faces; however, it is impossible to determine how much each of these factors contributes to the overall systematic risk of the business.213 It said it would be equally impossible to select comparators that match the regulated business closely in terms of all of these factors.
+The DBCT User Group said that market power, ability to exercise that power, volume risk and capital intensity should be the main factors to consider in choosing comparator firms.
+163 Of these characteristics, the DBCT User Group considered that market power is the most important.